thihakyawlin762-alt/ICT105-Plum0-MVP/docs/mvp-decision.md

 | Create Validation Workflow Diagram | Thura | FR-13 |
 | Capture Validation Screenshots | Thura | FR-13 |
 | Update README and Weekly Logbook | Izumi | All Requirements |

+---

+## 7. Final Conclusion

+Based on the customer validation dashboard, the Smart Assignment Tracker MVP is **partially validated** and should **continue with minor revisions**.
+The high **Task Success Rate (95%)**, **Average Ease of Use (4.35/5)**, and **Interest Rate (95%)** provide strong evidence that users accept the current MVP direction.
+The remaining recommendations focus on improving usability and interface clarity rather than redesigning the overall solution.